openHPI/xikolo-video-player/README.md

 ### SVG Icons

 SVG icons are taken from the free icomoon font at https://icomoon.io, cleaned up SVG and added `role="presentation" focusable="false"` attributes.

+### Branding

+The video player needs to support simple color customization.
+Components should use `currentColor` and custom CSS variables if appropriate.